Banker sent to New York to face charges in Olympus fraud case

-Los Angeles (Reuters) - A former Singapore banker accused of helping “liquidate” hundreds of millions of dollars in an accounting fraud at Japan’s Olympus Corp (7733.T) was ordered to face charges in New York after he was arrested in Los Angeles on Thursday.
+Los Angeles Dec 21 (Reuters) - A former Singapore banker accused of helping “liquidate” hundreds of millions of dollars in an accounting fraud at Japan’s Olympus Corp was ordered to face charges in New York after he was arrested in Los Angeles on Thursday.

 Chan Ming Fon, a one-time bank vice president, was ordered held without bail by U.S. District Judge Patrick J. Walsh and transported to New York.